benelan/build-sizes/README.md

 ## Using the CLI

 To run the script, you need to provide the path (absolute or relative) to the application's build directory.
 For example, `create-react-app` generates a directory named `build` for production (other common names include `dist` and `public`).
-Once the application is built, you can get the sizes by running the following from the application's root directory:
+After building the application, you can get the sizes by running the following from the application's root directory:

 ```bash
 build-sizes build